Lorenzo

 Shakespeare Retold (Modern Verse)

-The speech is Lorenzo at his most direct, and it has divided readers.
-The triple "wise, fair, and true" formula is a recognisable Renaissance romantic construction — Shakespeare uses similar formulations elsewhere — and the line reads, on the surface, as Lorenzo's sincere declaration of love for Jessica.
-What gives the speech its quiet complication is the qualifying construction.
-Jessica is "wise, if I can judge of her" — Lorenzo's epistemic warrant — "fair... if that mine eyes be true," and "true... as she hath proved herself."
-The hedging is structurally exact.
-He is telling Gratiano that Jessica's qualities depend on his own perception of them, and the qualities are precisely the qualities a man marrying for love would want to confirm to himself.
-The play does not, finally, allow the question to settle.
-Lorenzo's "wise, fair, and true" speech is genuinely beautiful; it is also delivered in the moment of receiving a casket of stolen ducats from a young woman in boy's disguise leaning out of her father's window.
-The two registers — lyric romance and material acquisition — coexist in the same speech, and the play's structural decision is to let them coexist without resolution.
+This is Lorenzo at his most direct, and it has divided readers.
+The triple "wise, fair, and true" is a familiar Renaissance way of praising a beloved, and on the surface the line reads as a sincere declaration.
+What complicates it is the hedging built into each claim.
+Jessica is wise "if I can judge of her," fair "if that mine eyes be true," true "as she hath proved herself" – every quality routed through Lorenzo's own perception of it.
+He is, in effect, telling Gratiano that her virtues hold so far as he can vouch for them.
+The play does not settle the matter.
+The speech is genuinely beautiful, and it is also delivered in the act of catching a casket of stolen ducats thrown down by a girl in boy's clothes leaning out of her father's window.
+The two registers – lyric romance and material acquisition – share the same speech, and the play lets them sit there together, unresolved.

 The Moonlight Scene

-Act 5, Scene 1 opens with one of the most-celebrated lyric exchanges in Shakespeare, and Lorenzo's contributions are among the most-quoted single passages in the play.
-He and Jessica are alone at Belmont in the moonlight, waiting for Portia to return from Venice.
+A5S1 opens with one of the most celebrated lyric exchanges in Shakespeare, and Lorenzo's lines are among the most quoted in the play.
+He and Jessica are alone at Belmont in the moonlight, waiting for Portia to come back from Venice.

 Original